bobaikato/shaza-match-song/README.md

     $> result D
 ```

-You should design a solution which operates as a library, and does not make assumptions about the code calling it.
-For example,
+Please design a solution which operates as a library.
-you may not assume that the song similarity network will remain the same between calls to the getSongMatches method.